Dre Campbell Farm

 Beauveria bassiana is another organic flea beetle control remedy [2].

-It doesn’t need to be consumed by the beetles either.
-Just being touched by the spores will sicken the beetles so badly that they will die eventually.
+It doesn’t need to be consumed by the beetles, either.
+Just being touched by the spores will sicken the beetles so severely that they will die eventually.

-If you get it from a store to apply in your garden yourself, be sure to follow the instructions carefully.
+If you get it from a store and want to apply it in your garden, follow the instructions carefully.

 8. Coffee Grounds